Last Updated: 02/16/2022

 We collect several different types of information for various purposes from you and from third parties, and sometimes automatically through your use of our Services to provide and improve our Service to you.

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you (“Personal Data”).
 Personally identifiable information may include, but is not limited to:

-- The location you are at when you use our service.
+- The geolocation, including physical location when you use our Service.

-We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
-You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link.
+We may use your Personal Data to contact you with newsletters, marketing, promotional materials, or other information that may be of interest to you.
+You may opt out of receiving any, or all, of these communications from us by clicking on the “unsubscribe” link.

 Tracking Cookies Data